JJtrading500/JJtrading500/README.md

 - 👋 Hi, I’m @JJtrading500.
 I Go by the name Cruncher online, but that name is taken here on github.
--  I swing trade the financial markets using an array of technical indicators.
+-  I trade the financial markets using an array of technical indicators.
 -
-- 👀 I’m interested in finding and testing out new and unique Metatrader indicators to Improve my trading edge.
+- 👀 I’m interested in identifying and testing new and unique market metrics to continually improve my trading edge.
-- 🌱 I’m currently learning pinescript
+- 🌱 I’m currently learning python and leveraging LLMs to help do so.

 - 📫 How to reach me